andylolz/ff-community-notes/output/about/index.md

 We also attempt to filter out notes for deleted tweets and non-English tweets.

-### Special twitter language codes
+### Special twitter (X) language codes

-When Twitter can’t determine the language of a tweet, it uses one of several reserved language codes.
+When Twitter (X) can’t determine the language of a tweet, it uses one of several reserved language codes.
 For the purpose of language filtering, we’ve grouped these all together.
 But this is the breakdown:

 |---------------|---------------------------------------------|
 | Language code | Description                                 |